Please take your time, grab a cup of tea and biscuit (or two) and have a read through.

 Section 5: Your rights as a data subject

-We are preparing ourselves for the EU General Data Protection Regulation (GDPR), which is why we wish to inform you that, as a Data Subject, you may exercise your right to:
+Under the EU General Data Protection Regulation (GDPR), as a Data Subject, you may exercise your right to:

 If at any point you believe the information we process on you is incorrect, you may contact us at email@example.com and a dedicated member of our customer service team will be in touch to help you.